-- What was today's lesson about?

-- How did you feel during today's lesson?

-- Draw an event that caused an action today.

-- Draw an action that was caused by an event that happened today.
+- · What was today's lesson about? - Draw one of the Feeling Faces Emotion Images that shows how you felt about today's lesson in the corner of your journal page. - Draw an event that caused an action today. - Draw an action that was caused by an event that happened today.